 4. Alcohol leaves the milk compartment as the mother’s blood alcohol levels drop.

 5. Alcohol present in pumped milk is permanent.
 Discard the milk.

 6. Waiting “about” 2 hours per drink is required for complete metabolism of alcohol in a 180 pound female.
-For more accurate assessments, use the nomogram attached.
+For more accurate assessments, see reference 3 below.